Modular-topology optimization of structures and mechanisms with free material design and clustering: Methods

 \subsection{Assembly plan design}

-Based on the inherent bilevel nature of the modular-topology optimization problem, we split the above six steps into two parts---a heuristic procedure for assembly plan design, and then topological optimization of the modules.
+Based on the inherent bilevel nature of the modular-topology optimization problem, we split the above \replace{six}{four} steps into two parts---a heuristic procedure for assembly plan design, and then topology optimization of the modules.
 In this section, we aim to answer the question of \textit{how should we design efficient assembly plans}?
-To this goal, we introduce free material optimization in \Sref{sec:formulation}, the necessary post-processing steps in \Sref{sec:checkerboard}, and a novel clustering procedure in \Sref{sec:clustering}.
+To this goal, we introduce free material optimization in \Sref{sec:formulation}, \replace{}{handling of checkerboard patterns in \Sref{sec:checkerboard}}, and a novel clustering procedure in \Sref{sec:clustering}.